MalothMeghana/Hand-gesture-car/README.md

 - `Wire.h` – I2C communication for sensors
 - `MPU6050.h` – Motion sensing with MPU6050
 - `RF24.h` – Wireless communication with nRF24L01

+## 🛠️ Tools & IDE Used

+- **Arduino IDE** – Used to write, compile, and upload code to Arduino UNO and Nano boards
+- **Windows OS** – For development and testing
+- **Git & GitHub** – For version control and project documentation